usnistgov/800-63-3/sp800-63c/sec3_definitions.md

 #### Federation Proxy
 A component that acts as a logical RP to a set of IdPs and a logical IdP to a set of RPs, bridging the two systems with a single component.
 These are sometimes referred to as "brokers".

+#### Asymmetric Signature
+A means of integrity protecting data by use of a digital signature that requires asymmetric keys (a public and private key pair).
+Examples include RSA and Elliptic Curve signatures.

+#### Symmetric Signature
+A means of integrity protecting data by use of a hash or digest mechanism that requires a shared key.
+Examples include HMAC and KMAC.